Old Town Road

-"Old Town Road" is the debut mainstream single by American rapper Lil Nas X, first released independently in December 2018.
+"Old Town Road" is the debut mainstream single by the American rapper and singer Lil Nas X, first released independently in December 2018.
 After gaining popularity, the single was re-released by Columbia Records in March 2019.
-Lil Nas X also recorded a remix with American country singer Billy Ray Cyrus, which was released on April 5, 2019.
-Both were included in Lil Nas X's second EP, 7 (2019).
+He also recorded a remix with American country singer Billy Ray Cyrus, which was released on April 5, 2019.
+Both were included on Lil Nas X's second studio extended play (EP), 7 (2019).
+The song was recorded on the 2nd of December, 2019, at CinCoYo, based in Atlanta, Georgia.

-The song has been widely labeled as "country rap", a genre that had not often reached the mainstream prior to its release.
+The song has been widely viewed as "country rap", a somewhat rare musical style not often heard in the mainstream prior to this song's release.
 Dutch record producer YoungKio composed the instrumental and made it available for purchase online in 2018.
 It features a sample of "34 Ghosts IV" by the American industrial rock band Nine Inch Nails.
 The sample was placed behind trap-style Roland TR-808 drums and bass.
 Lil Nas X purchased the instrumental for US$30 and recorded "Old Town Road" in one day.
 At the time, he had been living with his sister after dropping out of college; his real-world struggles were an influence on some of the lyrics.